Skip to main content

 We first need to register a new Microsoft Entra application in your tenant, to do this we will need to navigate to the Azure Portal.

-Select Microsoft Entra ID from the global menu, select App registrations in the Microsoft Entra ID blade and then select the New registration action button to open the Register an application form.
+Select Microsoft Entra ID from the global menu, select app registrations in the Microsoft Entra ID blade and then select the New registration action button to open the Register an application form.

-New app registration
+New application registration

-In the form, enter a name for your new application, for the purpose of this tutorial let's use Custom PnP CLI for Microsoft 365.
+In the form, enter a name for your new application, for the purpose of this tutorial let's use Custom PnP CLI for M365.
 You can always change this later if you want.
 Leave the Supported account types and Redirect URI values as they are and select the Register button at the foot of the form to create your custom application.

 Register an application